ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 2. If **Private network** was selected for **HCX network connection**, a port group that is named **SDDC-DPortGroup-HCX-Private** is created on the private Distributed Virtual Switch (DVS).
 3. An HCX activation key is ordered from VMware.
 4. For {{site.data.keyword.vcf-auto-short}} with NSX-T instances, the firewall rules and network address translation (NAT) rules are configured to allow inbound and outbound HTTPS traffic to and from the HCX Manager.
-5. For {{site.data.keyword.vcf-auto-short}} with NSX-V instances, a pair of NSX Edge Services Gateways (ESGs) for the HCX management traffic is deployed and configured:
-   * Public and private uplink interfaces are configured by using the ordered subnets.
-   * The ESGs are configured as a pair of extra large edge appliances with high availability (HA) enabled.
-   * The firewall rules and network address translation (NAT) rules are configured to allow inbound and outbound HTTPS traffic to and from the HCX Manager.
-   * The load balancer rules and resource pools are configured.
-These rules and resource pools are used to forward HCX-related inbound traffic to the appropriate virtual appliances of HCX Manager and VMware vCenter® Server Appliance (VCSA).
-   * An SSL certificate to encrypt the HCX-related inbound HTTPS traffic that is coming through the ESGs is applied.

-   The HCX management edge is dedicated to the HCX management traffic between the on-premises HCX components and the cloud-side HCX components.
-Do not modify the HCX management edge or use it for HCX network extensions.
-Instead, create separate edges for network extensions.
-In addition, if you use a firewall or you disable the HCX management edge communications to the private IBM management components or the internet, the HCX functions might be impacted.
-   {: attention}

-6. The HCX Manager is deployed, activated, and configured:
+5. The HCX Manager is deployed, activated, and configured:
    * The HCX Manager is registered with the VCSA.
    * The HCX Manager, VCSA, and NSX Manager are configured.
    * The HCX Compute and Network profiles are created.

-7. The hostname and IP address of the HCX Manager is registered with the DNS server of the {{site.data.keyword.vcf-auto-short}} instance.
+6. The hostname and IP address of the HCX Manager is registered with the DNS server of the {{site.data.keyword.vcf-auto-short}} instance.

 ## Related links
 {: #hcx_ordering-related}